Berkaytuncaa/Guess-the-Number-java/README.md

 # Guess-the-Number-java
-It is a number guessing game made in java.
+It is a number guessing game made with java.